techie-joe/library/github-pages/quick-start/readme.md

 > Create `_config.yml` file at the root level of your site's directory.

+> If you're using other site builder besides Jekyll, then the following walthrough guide may not suits you.

 ## Changing the title and description

 By default, the title of your site is the repository name.
 You can change the title and description by editing the `_config.yml`.